mars0i/masonclj/doc/general/functionalMASON.md

 1. To get at a spun-up MersenneTwister RNG.
 2. To support user parameter configurations from the GUI.
 3. If you use MASON's scheduling facility, that comes from SimState, too.
-4. You do need a GUIState if you want to have a UI, and the only constructor for GUIState listed in the docs requires that you pass in a SimState.
+4. You do need a GUIState if you want to have a GUI, and the only constructor for GUIState listed in the docs requires that you pass in a SimState.